 Students can play and replay these games, using an increasingly difficult set of vocabulary words each time as they scaffold their learning.
 Bonus points are awarded when they can use a previous vocabulary word to help describe a current vocabulary word.

 Oranges to Oranges Game

 Strategy 8: Vocabulary Activities

 When in doubt, do an activity!
-My favorites include Create a Car, Color Your Vocabulary, and Roll the Dice.
+My favorites include Create a Car, Color Your Vocabulary, Build Your Own Sundae, and Puzzle Together Your Vocabulary.
 Each one allows for fun and interactive engagement with whatever words each student is learning.

 Don’t be afraid to use Dictionary.com, this Text to Speech Website, Google’s Text to Speech Chrome extension, or other options in order to help students hear how vocabulary words are pronounced and to understand how they sound and operate in sentences.
 Audio is a huge part of an ELL student’s experience, and the more we expose them to real-world audio clips, the better.

-Side note: Sadlier’s Vocabulary Workshop and Vocabulary for Success include awesome actors reading aloud vocabulary words with example sentences, as well as the nonfiction passages aloud with full inflection.
+Side note: Sadlier’s Vocabulary Workshop and Vocabulary Workshop Interactive Edition include audio vocabulary words with example sentences, as well as the nonfiction passages aloud with full inflection.

 In conclusion, ELL students, like all students, need help in developing their vocabularies.
 For ELL students, this work is even more critical if they are to experience success in all their classes and to go on to future successes in life and academia.